bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. extensive checks on all dynamics

 ## Instructions